Last updated in September 2020

 3. Find a place to stay

-Booking a hostel bed instead of a hotel room can reduce your accomodation costs by as much as 90%.
+Booking a hostel bed instead of a hotel room can reduce your accommodation costs by as much as 90%.
 Hostels also offer the opportunity to cook your own meals, leading to further savings.

-Airbnb is another option to save money compared to hotels.
-You will have more privacy than in a hostel and still have the possibility to cook for yourself, thereby saving money due to not eating out.
-AirBnb is especially suited to group travel and when you split the costs, its prices are comparable to that of a hostel.
+Airbnb is another option to save money on travel.
+You will have more privacy than in a hostel and still have the possibility to cook for yourself.
+Airbnb is especially suited to group travel and when you split the costs, its prices are comparable to that of a hostel.
 Airbnb is also ideal for families.

-Save money when travelling secret tip: Couchsurfing
+Save money on travel secret tip: Couchsurfing

 4. Save costs for luggage

-Save money when travelling extreme: storage
+Save money on travel: storage

 A simple trick is to bring foldable bags that can be stored in your main bag during the luggage check.
 Before and after, you can use these bags for your stuff.
 So where do you put your stuff while your luggage is being checked?

 For clothes, you can just wear them.
 Nobody cares how many layers of clothes you have on.
 Airports and planes have air conditioning so you will not get a heatstroke.
-Plus, as soon as you are in the plane, you can go to the toilets and take off your extra layers.
+Plus, as soon as you are on the plane, you can go to the toilets and take off your extra layers.

 Everything that cannot be worn can be stored in the pockets of your clothes.
-If you are allowed a separate hand bag or a bag for airport shopping, you can store your belongings in there.
-Hand bags are rarely checked so I recommend putting all the heavy stuff in there.
+If you are allowed a separate handbag or a bag for airport shopping, you can store your belongings in there.
+Handbags are rarely checked so I recommend putting all the heavy stuff in there.

 What to leave at home

 A lot easier than wearing multiple layers of clothes is to just leave the redundant bits at home.
 Limit yourself to not bringing more than two pairs of shoes at most.
 This may sound harsh but you really do not need more than two pairs.

 5. Do exciting things for less

 Do your own research about interesting places you may want to see.
 Some may charge an entry fee, so only go if you are really interested.
 Paying the entrance fee is cheaper than missing out on going and then regretting that decision and booking another flight.

-Take advantage of free-to-do activities
+Take advantage of free activities

 There are also plenty of things you can do for free.
 Depending on your location, you could visit the beach, explore the local area or go hiking.
 These activities are often more impactful than things you pay for.

-Bonus: save money when travelling by working
+Bonus: save money on travel by working

 I have a Teaching English as Foreign Lanuage (TEFL) certificate.
 This means I am qualified to teach English to non-native speakers anywhere in the world.
 Teaching is a great way to interact with the local community and to really get to know the area you are travelling to.
 To obtain a TEFL certificate, you usually do not need any prior qualifications.
-Find out more here.
+Grab your free brochure here.

-There are also volunteering opportunities that may help you save money when travelling.
+There are also volunteering opportunities that may help you save money on travel.
 When volunteering you usually get free lodging and food in exchange for working.
 When I was younger, I spent my summers volunteering on farms in Switzerland and also spent a year volunteering in Italy working with disabled people.
-Like teaching English, with volunteering you will get to know the local community and the real life in your destination area better compared to normal holidays.
-WWOOF is a good site to find out more.
+It was a great (and cheap) experience!

-Save money when you travelling summary
+Save money on travel summary

 - Choose a destination out of season